sterlzbd/roda/README.md

 string becomes `"users/([^\\/]+)"` before performing the match, thus it reverts to the first form we saw.

-In the third case, the symbol ––no matter what it says––gets replaced by `"([^\\/]+)"`, and again we are in presence of case 1.
+In the third case, the symbol, no matter what it says, gets replaced by `"([^\\/]+)"`, and again we are in presence of case 1.

 The fourth case, again, reverts to the basic matcher: it generates the string